wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 **To install the nozzle:**

 1. Download the VMware Tanzu Observability TAS tile version 4 from [VMware Tanzu Network](https://network.pivotal.io/products/wavefront-nozzle/).
-2. Log in to Ops Manager, select **Installation Dashboard** click **Import a Product**, and upload the file you just downloaded.
+2. Log in to Ops Manager, select **Installation Dashboard**, click **Import a Product**, and upload the file you just downloaded.
 3. Under  **Import a Product**, click the plus sign (+) next to the version number of VMware Tanzu Observability by Wavefront nozzle.
    This adds the tile to your staging area.

 The tile is now available, but the orange bar at the bottom indicates that the product is not yet configured.